mick-weber/eneRgyVD/README.md

 The app's latest production version is deployed here : https://stat-energie-vd.ch/profil-energie under the name *Profil énergétique des communes vaudoises*.

-Currently (as of early 2024) a new version based on {bslib} is under development.
+Currently (as of early 2024) a new version based on `{bslib}` is under development to upgrade from Bootstrap 4 to 5.

 Any inquiries can be addressed at [stat.energie@vd.ch](mailto:stat.energie@vd.ch?subject=Question-eneRgyVD)